 This calculator helps you determine whether there is a significant relationship between two categorical variables, especially when sample sizes are small (n < 20) or when cell values are less than 5.
 Unlike the Chi-Square test, Fisher's Exact Test calculates the exact probability of observing a particular distribution of frequencies in a 2×2 contingency table, making it ideal when expected cell counts are low.
-This test is widely used in fields like genetics, clinical trials, and social sciences to analyze small datasets.
-Click here to populate the sample data for a quick example.
+This test is widely used in fields like genetics, clinical trials, and social sciences to analyze small datasets. for a quick example.

 Fisher's Exact Test is used to determine whether there is a significant association between two categorical variables in a 2×2 contingency table.
 It's particularly useful when sample sizes are small or when cell values are less than 5.
 The test calculates the exact probability of observing the data assuming the null hypothesis of independence is true.